utsav-desai/mini_projects/README.md

 # Computer Vision Projects

 Welcome to my small workspace, I am Utsav Desai, a student of IIT Bombay, where I am pursuing B.Tech in Mechanical along with an M.Tech in AI and Data Science.
-You can contact me at: [utsavmdesai@gmail.com](mailto:utsavmdesai@gmail.com) or [Utsav Desai](https://www.linkedin.com/in/utsav-m-desai/) for any questions.
+You can contact me at: [utsavmdesai@gmail.com](mailto:utsavmdesai@gmail.com) or [LinkedIn](https://www.linkedin.com/in/utsav-m-desai/) for any questions.

 In this repository you can find all of my mini projects related mainly related to computer vision.